Spread of Islam: North Africa

 The Great Mosque of Kairouan, founded in 670 CE (the year 50 according to the Islamic calendar) by the Arab general and conqueror Uqba Ibn Nafi, is the oldest mosque in western Islamic lands and represents an architectural symbol of the spread of Islam in North Africa, situated in Kairouan, Tunisia.

-In Egypt conversion to Islam was initially considerably slower than in other areas such as Mesopotamia or Khurasan, with Muslims not thought to have become the majority until around the fourteenth century.
+In Egypt, conversion to Islam was initially considerably slower than in other areas such as Mesopotamia or Khurasan, with Muslims not thought to have become the majority until around the fourteenth century.

-In the initial invasion, the victorious Muslims granted religious freedom to the Christian community in Alexandria, and the Alexandrians quickly recalled their exiled Monophysite patriarch to rule over them, subject only to the ultimate political authority of the conquerors.
+In the initial invasion, the victorious Muslims granted religious freedom to the Christian community in Alexandria, and the Alexandrians quickly recalled their exiled monophysite patriarch to rule over them, subject only to the ultimate political authority of the conquerors.
 In such a fashion the city persisted as a religious community under an Arab Muslim domination more welcome and more tolerant than that of Byzantium.
 (Other sources question how much the native population welcomed the conquering Muslims.)

 Byzantine rule was ended by the Arabs, who invaded Tunisia from 647 to 648 and Morocco in 682 in the course of their drive to expand the power of Islam.
-In 670, the Arab general and conqueror Uqba Ibn Nafi established the city of Kairouan (in Tunisia) and its Great Mosque also known as the Mosque of Uqba; the Great Mosque of Kairouan is the ancestor of all the mosques in the western Islamic world.
-Berber troops were used extensively by the Arabs in their conquest of Spain, which began in 711.
+In 670, the Arab general and conqueror Uqba ibn Nafi established the city of Kairouan (in Tunisia) and the Great Mosque (also known as the Mosque of Uqba), which is the ancestor of all the mosques of the western Islamic world.

-No previous conqueror had tried to assimilate the Berbers, but the Arabs quickly converted them and enlisted their aid in further conquests.
-Without their help, for example, Andalusia could never have been incorporated into the Islamic state.
-At first only Berbers nearer the coast were involved, but by the 11th century Muslim affiliation had begun to spread far into the Sahara and Sahel.
+The Arabs drew heavily on Berbers for troops in the Muslim conquest of the Iberian Peninsula, which began in 711.
+No previous conqueror had tried to integrate the Berbers, but the Arabs quickly converted them and enlisted their aid in further conquests.
+Without their help, for example, Andalusia could never have been incorporated into the Islamic empire.
+At first, only Berbers nearer the coast were involved, but by the 11th century, Muslim affiliation had begun to spread far into the Sahara and Sahel.

-The conventional historical view is that the conquest of North Africa by the Islamic Umayyad Caliphate between 647–709 CE effectively ended Catholicism in Africa for several centuries.
-However, new scholarship has appeared that provides more nuance and details of the conversion of the Christian inhabitants to Islam.
+The conventional historical view is that the conquest of North Africa by the Islamic Umayyad Caliphate during 647–709 CE effectively ended Catholicism in Africa for several centuries.
+However, new scholarship has appeared that provides greater nuance and detail on the conversion of the Christian inhabitants to Islam.
 A Christian community is recorded in 1114 in Qal'a in central Algeria.
-There is also evidence of religious pilgrimages after 850 CE to tombs of Catholic saints outside of the city of Carthage, and evidence of religious contacts with Christians of Arab Spain.
-In addition, calendar reforms adopted in Europe at this time were disseminated amongst the indigenous Christians of Tunis, which would have not been possible had there been an absence of contact with Rome.
+There is also evidence of religious pilgrimages after 850 CE to the tombs of Catholic saints outside the city of Carthage, as well as of religious contacts with Christians in Arab Spain.
+In addition, the calendar reforms adopted in Europe at this time were disseminated among the indigenous Christians of Tunis, which would not have been possible without contact with Rome.

-During the reign of Umar II, the then governor of Africa, Ismail ibn Abdullah, was said to have won the Berbers to Islam by his just administration, and other early notable missionaries include Abdallah ibn Yasin who started a movement which caused thousands of Berbers to accept Islam.
+During the reign of Umar II, the governor of Africa, Ismail ibn Abdullah, was said to have won the Berbers to Islam through his just administration.
+Other notable early Muslim missionaries include Abdallah ibn Yasin, who founded a movement that led thousands of Berbers to accept Islam.